jesseyichenfeng/Word2Vec_cloud_api/README.md

 A simple case of using **Flask** and **Docker** to build an ML powered API server, running on **AWS EB**,  and meantime, using **AWS Kinesis** to continuously recording incoming requests.

 The function is: When you request a few words, the server will respond top 10 similarity single words according to your input, and also come with similarity values from 0 to 1.

-You can use the Sample API or python script to test a mini-server running on my AWS account.
-I will keep it alive until weekend.

 ### Tools:
 - Gensim